R24Amine/aws-bootcamp-cruddur-2023/journal/week0.md

 Step 2 : manage billing alert using cloudwatch, then create an alarm (billing —> total estimated charges —> metric name : AWS Bootcamp Cruddur 2023 Alert and set budget 10$ —> create a new sns topic from notification section —> Alarm name : Billing Alarm (now I amm left with 9 alarms (10 free amazon cloudwatch alarms in total)).
 ![](../_docs/assets/week0/Mybillingalarms.png)
 #### AWS Budget :
-Created from Budget a monthly cost budget gave it a name, and my email and then chose the budget amount 10$ (oui je suis ruiné :) )
+Created from Budget a monthly cost budget gave it a name, and my email and then chose the budget amount 10$.
 ![](../_docs/assets/week0/MyAWSBootcampCruddur2023Budget.png)
 #### Cost allocation tags :
 not yet maybe I'll use it later when I create for example a dev and a prod environment for EC2 instance